 10. China White

-Onomatopoeia’s modus operandi is to kill non-powered superheroes, something Green Arrow and Batman both share.
+Onomatopoeia's modus operandi is to kill non-powered superheroes, a trait Green Arrow and Batman share.
 And although this is a Green Arrow list, the ability for Onomatopoeia to stand up to Batman as he did in Batman: The Widening Gyre only broadens his threat level to be on this list.

-The recent Green Arrow run by Jeff Lemire and Andrea Sorrentino was a real thrill ride - and at the villainous center of that was Komodo.
-Created as the former protégé of Green Arrow’s father, the man born Simon Lacroix betrayed the Queen family in an attempt to take the Arrow Totem.
+Jeff Lemire and Andrea Sorrentino's Green Arrow run was a real thrill ride - and at the villainous center of that was Komodo.
+Created as the former protégé of Green Arrow's father, the man born Simon Lacroix betrayed the Queen family in an attempt to take the Arrow Totem.